jhunschejones/Music-Like-You-Mean-It-3/blogs/blog.md

 # Music Like You Mean It Blog

-In 2020 I recorded some deep dives about specific elements of a metalcore mix I refreshed just for you!
-These videos still stand up even a few years later, so make sure to take a moment to investigate any of these topics that look interesting to you!
+I recently recorded some deep dives where I discuss specific elements of a metalcore mix I refreshed just for you!
+These videos are a great resource, so be sure to take a moment and investigate any of the topics that look interesting to you.